vlstill/tedi/memory-models.md

 A more detailed description of causes for memory relaxations (mainly originating from cache hierarchies) can be found in \cite{hw_view_for_sw_hackers}.
 All processors with relaxed memory also provide instructions which allow the programmer to constrain relaxations: memory fences (or barriers) which prevent reordering and atomic instructions such as atomic compare-and-swap or atomic read-modify-write.

-When dealing with the memory model of hardware, it is usually neither possible nor useful to discuss the behavior of a concrete CPU, instead, we discuss the behavior of a certain platform (e.g. Intel `x86` or IBM POWER).
+When dealing with the memory model of hardware, it is usually neither possible nor useful to discuss the behaviour of a concrete CPU, instead, we discuss the behaviour of a certain platform (e.g. Intel `x86` or IBM POWER).
 There are at least two good reasons for this: first, results which take into account only the concrete CPU might not be applicable to any other CPU, even from the same family, and second, the exact architecture is usually kept secret by the company manufacturing those CPUs.
-For this reason, hardware memory models describe processor platforms and should over-approximate the behavior of processors of a given platform and capture the intent of hardware designers to allow the results to remain relevant even for future processors.
+For this reason, hardware memory models describe processor platforms and should over-approximate the behaviour of processors of a given platform and capture the intent of hardware designers to allow the results to remain relevant even for future processors.
 The over-approximation might be also needed to simplify the memory model in order to make the subsequent program analysis simpler.

 Ideally, formalized memory models of hardware would be produced by the hardware manufacturers themselves, but this is often not the case.
 Instead, these memory models of contemporary platforms are usually created based on informal descriptions provided by the manufacturers, empirical testing of existing hardware, and discussion with the manufacturers \cite{x86tso, Sarkar2011, Flur2016}.

-Alternatively, one might describe a memory model of a programming language (or a compiler, if the programming language in question does not define memory behavior of parallel programs).
+Alternatively, one might describe a memory model of a programming language (or a compiler, if the programming language in question does not define memory behaviour of parallel programs).
-This would then allow the analysis of a program to reason about its behavior on any platform on which it can be compiled (assuming the compiler is correct).
+This would then allow the analysis of a program to reason about its behaviour on any platform on which it can be compiled (assuming the compiler is correct).
 Sadly, similarly to CPU platforms, programming languages usually lack a precise formal description of the memory model, see e.g. \cite{cppmemmod} for an analysis of a draft of the C++11 memory model.
 Furthermore, such specifications can be unnecessarily strict in some cases.
-For example, according to C++11, any parallel programs in which two threads communicate without the presence of locks or atomic operations have an undefined behavior and therefore can have arbitrary outcome.
+For example, according to C++11, any parallel programs in which two threads communicate without the presence of locks or atomic operations have an undefined behaviour and therefore can have arbitrary outcome.
 Nevertheless, in practice, communication using volatile variables (and possibly compiler-specific memory fences) can work well with most compilers and is often used in legacy code written before C++11 (or C11 in the case of C) where there was no support for concurrency in the language.

 In the following sections, we will first look into ways to describe memory models formally (\autoref{sec:semantics}).